 Queen’s original almost made it to the top – stalling at 2 in 1976.
-It was a cover by George Michael, recorded at a tribute concert following the Queen frontman’s sad death in 1991, that finally saw the song make it to Number 1, spending three weeks at the summit in 1993.
+It was a cover by George Michael, recorded at a tribute concert following Freddie's sad death in 1991, that finally saw the song make it to Number 1, spending three weeks there in 1993.
 Queen can still share some of the glory, though – they performed it with George on the night and got an official credit so the Number 1 belongs to them too!

 Always On My Mind

-Neil and Chris covered the King’s classic as part of a special TV tribute on the tenth anniversary of Elvis’s death in 1987, and never intended it to be a single.
+Neil and Chris covered the King’s classic in a TV tribute on the tenth anniversary of Elvis’s death in 1987, and never intended it to be a single.
 The general public, however, had other ideas, and demand was so high, the single was released midway through the campaign for the Pet Shop Boys’ second album Actually.
 It gave them a third chart-topper and was Christmas Number 1 that year.
 Elvis’s version reached Number 9 in 1972.

 The Tide Is High

 We just threw this one in just for fun, as both releases hit Number 1 – the first being Blondie's in November 1980, staying there for two weeks.
 Of course, real chart geeks will tell you that Blondie's version was itself a cover of a song previously sung by the Paragons and Gregory Isaacs – but Blondie were the first act to take it into the chart.

 However, Atomic Kitten’s rendition – which added a jaunty bit in the middle and was retitled The Tide Is High (Get The Feeling) – held on to Number 1 for THREE weeks in September 2002, so technically, enjoyed slightly better chart success.
 We’ll leave fans of both bands to argue that one out, shall we?
 We don't want any trouble.